 Action Alert!
 Take a Stand for Human and Animal Rights!

 The USDA is currently accepting public feedback on the line speed request.
 Click here for the link and click “Comment Now” to register a comment on the NCC’s petition line speed request.
-When I posted my comment, there were only 10 comments submitted thus far.
 Every comment counts.
 Thank you!